Act I · The Grove

 I look him in the eye and he swiftly looks away.
 "Is everything alright?"

 Gale looks back with a pandering smile.
-This man is a bad liar.
 "Of course!
 Sorry, it's just indigestion."

 She sets down her plate and takes the set from me, speechless for a moment.

 "Real armor."
 She runs her hand over the leather and then picks up the bow.
 She sets everything down and grabs an arrow from the quiver.
 She nocks it and aims at one of the training dummies around camp.
 The arrow is loosed, and it hits, dead center.
-She breathes a sigh of relief.
+"Ow!"
+She grips her arm.
+"Damn."
+She looks at her forearm.

 Astarion scoffs, "I'm sorry, the vague note about trees and swamps?
 How is that going to help us with the tadpoles?"

 He meets my eye.
 "Oh, will I?"
 His voice is flirtatious, and he drags his fingers across the leather with an innocent smile.
 "So, to be clear.
-I've found the solution to all our problems, and you're going to be in my debt forever?
+I've found something profoundly useful, and you're going to be in my debt forever?
 I accept and you're welcome."
 He snatches the armor from me and saunters over to his tent to change.

-Astarion soon emerges, similarly fit.
-The full leather armor looks great on him.
+Astarion emerges, similarly fitted.
 He pulls out a few creases from the undergarments and holsters two short swords across his back.
 "I agree with Bex, this feel...
 Right."

 "It looks like we're ready, then."
 I glance over at Lae'zel and Gale.
 "Stay safe, we won't be more than a few days."